gonative-cc/network-docs/validator.md

 ### 1. Get Binary

-- Download from the [releases](https://github.com/robert-zaremba/gonative/releases) page and put it your bin directory (usually somewhere in you PATH, eg /usr/local/bin)
+- Download from the [releases page](https://github.com/gonative-cc/gonative/releases) and put it your bin directory (usually somewhere in you PATH, eg /usr/local/bin)
 - [Build](https://github.com/gonative-cc/gonative/blob/master/README.md#build) yourself
   - follow the latest [Release Notes](https://github.com/gonative-cc/gonative/blob/master/RELEASE_NOTES.md).
 - TODO: Use our released docker [gonative](https://github.com/gonative-cc/gonative/pkgs/container/gonative) container.

 Make sure you have correct libwasm according to the latest Release Notes or the [compatibility matrix](https://github.com/gonative-cc/gonative#release-compatibility-matrix).
-See about more in the [libwasm](#libwasmvm) section below.
+See more in the [libwasm](#libwasmvm) section below.

 You can run `gonative version` to see if the binary is accessible and works.